 Once a name has formally been assigned to the road and adopted by the Geographic Names Committee, all relevant Government bodies, servicing authorities and Australia Post shall be notified of the final action taken and the commencement date.

-11.9.
-ASSESSING APPLICATIONS TO OPERATE RESTRICTED ACCESS VEHICLES (RAV) ON LOCAL GOVERNMENT ROADS application to add or amend a road on the Restricted Access Vehicle network.
+11.8 ASSESSING APPLICATIONS TO OPERATE RESTRICTED ACCESS VEHICLES (RAV) ON LOCAL GOVERNMENT ROADS amend a road on the Restricted Access Vehicle network.